 Honey Creek Resort

 There is something for everyone at Honey Creek Resort!
 Honey Creek is an 850 acre resort that sits on 11,000 acre Rathbun Lake with 150 miles of shoreline.
-You can swim, ski, paddleboat, jetski, or fish using your own equipment the gear rented at the resort.
+You can swim, kayak, paddleboat, pontoon or fish using your own equipment the gear rented at the resort.
+Train and horse-drawn carriage rides give you a full tour of the property and surrounding woodlands.
 On a cloudy, rainy, or cool day, try out Buccaneer Bay Water Park, which includes a two-story water slide and a lazy river.
-Want to go for a hike?
-Strike out on the Savannah Ridge Interpretive Trail, or participate in one of the nature hikes identifying trees and animals.
-Learn the basics of birding with the help of naturalists.
-Nature-themed crafts and games are also available.
 If you are an up-and-coming golfer, try out the 18 hole championship golf course.
-Aerobic activities, such as beach volleyball, bicycling, sledding and ice skating (in season) are also available.

 5 Locally-Owned Shops